kolikem/loma/README.md

 # loma

-Local assembler tool for long-read data
+LoMA is a localized assembler for long reads.

 ## Users' Guide
 Download